Armorica: History

 Map of Briton settlements in the 6th-century, including what became Brittany and Britonia (in Spain).

-Pliny the Elder, in his Natural History (4.17.105), claims that Armorica was the older name for Aquitania and states Armorica's southern boundary extended to the Pyrenees.
+Pliny the Elder, in his Natural History (4.17.105), claims that Armorica was the older name for Aquitania stretching from the Loire to the Pyrenees.
 Taking into account the Gaulish origin of the name, that is perfectly correct and logical, as Aremorica is not a country name but a word that describes a type of geographical region, one that is by the sea.
-Pliny lists the following Celtic tribes as living in the area: the Aedui and Carnuteni as having treaties with Rome; the Meldi and Secusiani as having some measure of independence; and the Boii, Senones, Aulerci (both the Eburovices and Cenomani), the Parisii, Tricasses, Andicavi, Viducasses, Bodiocasses, Veneti, Coriosvelites, Diablinti, Rhedones, Turones, and the Atseui.

 Trade between Armorica and Britain, described by Diodorus Siculus and implied by Pliny, was long-established.
 Because, even after the campaign of Publius Crassus in 56 BC, continued resistance to Roman rule in Armorica was still being supported by Celtic aristocrats in Britain and Julius Caesar led two invasions of Britain, in 55 BC, and again in 54 BC, in response.
 Some hint of the complicated cultural web that bound Armorica and the Britanniae (the "Britains" of Pliny) is given by Caesar when he describes Diviciacus of the Suessiones as "the most powerful ruler in the whole of Gaul, who had control not only over a large area of this region but also of Britain".
 Archaeological sites along the south coast of England, notably at Hengistbury Head, show connections with Armorica as far east as the Solent.
 This 'prehistoric' connection of Cornwall and Brittany set the stage for the link that continued into the medieval era.
 Still farther East, however, the typical Continental connections of the Britannic coast were with the lower Seine valley instead.